standards-hub/markdown_constructors/content/en/extended.md

 ```

 ## Footnote
-This is how `footnote` is displayed:
+This is how a `footnote` is displayed:
 Here's a sentence with a footnote. [^1]

 [^1]: This is the footnote.

 > Note: please go to the bottom of the page to see the [footnote](/#twitter).

-This is how `footnote` is written in markdown:
+This is how a `footnote` is written in markdown:
 ```md
 Here's a sentence with a footnote. [^1]
 ...